-True Southeast surrounds you with that story like no other place in Juneau.
+At the Walter Soboleff Building, you’ll be surrounded by that story like no other place in Juneau.
 Walk through an authentic clan house.
-Learn about the four core cultural values of Southeast Alaskan Native cultures in the special exhibit, Enter the World of the Tlingit, Haida and Tsimshian Peoples.
+Visit our new exhibit, Aan Yátx'u Sáani (Noble People of the Land): Southeast Alaska Through Native Eyes.
 Take home a Native-crafted souvenir, along with new insights into Southeast Alaskan history and the ways we are all shaped by whatever land we call home.

 - Admission: $5; $4 for seniors 65 and over.
 Children under age 7 admitted free.

 - Winter: Tickets may be purchased in the Sealaska Heritage Store for group or individual sales.

 - Address: 105 S. Seward Street Juneau, AK 99801